 Bucks County Short Fiction Contest For High School Students

-Call for Entries - 2023
+Call for Entries - 2025

-The sixth annual Bucks County Short Fiction Contest for High-School Students invites entries from high school students who are residents of Bucks County, PA, or who are enrolled in high schools within the county.
+The eighth annual Bucks County Short Fiction Contest for High-School Students invites entries from high school students who are residents of Bucks County, PA, or who are enrolled in high schools within the county.
 Home-schooled students are also eligible.

 Submit your story